cristianglezm/EvoGarden/README.md

     -   **Lifecycle**: They consume stamina, then health.
 They heal by absorbing nutrients.
 If their health reaches zero, they wither.
     -   **Reproduction**: Mature flowers can reproduce in three ways: Proximity Pollination, Insect Pollination, and Wind Pollination.
 -   **Insects** (`🦋`, `🐛`, `🐌`, `🐞`, `🐝`):
+    -   **Genetic AI & Movement**: Insects use a Quadtree to find nearby flowers and then use their unique **genome** to calculate a "desirability score" for each one.
+This intelligent targeting leads them to flowers that best suit their evolved preferences, rather than just the closest one.
+    -   **Lifecycle & Stamina**: Insects have `health` that slowly depletes, and a `stamina` bar that is consumed by actions like moving and attacking.
+They must rest to regenerate stamina.
+If an insect's health reaches zero, it dies and decomposes into a nutrient.
     -   **Dormancy**: Insects are now sensitive to cold.
 If the `currentTemperature` drops below a certain threshold, they become dormant, ceasing all activity and halting their aging process until the weather warms up.
-    -   **AI & Movement**: Insects use a Quadtree to find the nearest flower, with a degree of randomness in their pathfinding to create more realistic pollination patterns.
     -   **Interaction**: They are now affected by a flower's toxicity.
-They will damage non-carnivorous flowers, be damaged *by* carnivorous flowers, or be healed by healing flowers.
+They will damage non-carnivorous flowers (gaining some health back), be damaged *by* carnivorous flowers, or be healed by healing flowers.
 They carry pollen to other flowers to trigger reproduction.
-    -   **Reproduction**: Two insects of the same species on the same cell may lay an egg.
+    -   **Reproduction & Evolution**: Two insects of the same species on the same cell may lay an egg.
+The offspring inherits a combination of its parents' genomes, with a small chance for mutation, allowing the insect population to evolve over time.
-    -   **Lifecycle**: Insects have a limited lifespan and decompose into a nutrient upon death.
 -   **Eggs** (`🥚`): The offspring of insects.
 They remain stationary and hatch after a fixed timer, unless eaten by a bird.
 -   **Birds** (`🐦`): The predators of the garden.
     -   **AI & Movement**: Birds use a Quadtree to efficiently scan for prey.
 They prioritize hunting unprotected insects but will eat stationary eggs.
 When not hunting, they exhibit a smarter patrolling AI, flying towards flowers to search for prey.